The Short Harlem Ghetto Story

 Unfortunately, going into the late ‘90s and entering the 2000s the street game was far from what it used to be and not nearly as lucrative for Harlem kingpins as it was for the 1980s and early 1990s, especially after major sentencing with many receiving sentences that ranged from 25 years to life.

-Ironically, the streets of Harlem are in Manhattan, which is home to New York City’s most luxurious neighborhoods and upscale shopping and business districts.
+Ironically, the Harlem hoods are in Manhattan, which is home to New York City’s most luxurious neighborhoods and upscale shopping and business districts.
 The separation between the two societies has always historically been 110th Street, but there are other Harlem hoods south of the imaginary border line.

 East Harlem, or historically known as Spanish Harlem, stretches to 97th Street with the East River Projects, Washington Houses, and the Carver Houses all in the same vicinity of one another.
 Spanish Harlem, or East Harlem, became one of the biggest Puerto Rican neighborhoods in the country between the 1920s and 1950s, after it was an Italian community.